-Elements and Relations: Aspects of a Scientific Metaphysics Elements and Relations: Aspects of a Scientific Metaphysics (2023) Martin Zwick Professor Emeritus, Complex Systems Program Portland State University, Portland OR 97207 This book develops the core proposition
+Elements and Relations: Aspects of a Scientific Metaphysics Elements and Relations: Aspects of a Scientific Metaphysics (2023) Martin Zwick Professor Emeritus, Complex Systems Program Portland State University, Portland OR 97207 To demonstrate the generality and

-of the systems project, the book structures its content in three parts: Essay,
+importance of the systems project, the book structures its content in three

-revise our understanding of science and how they impact our views on
+systems ideas revise our understanding of science and how they impact our

-religion, politics, and history.
-Finally, Notes contains all the
+views on religion, politics, and history.
+Finally, Notes contains all

 content that is accessible to readers without a strong mathematical